openrails/openrails/Source/Documentation/Manual/operation.rst

 Function call::

-    state = HASHEAD(Index of SignalSubObj);
+    state = HASHEAD( n );

+where n is the SignalSubObj-Number in question.
-Function returns 1 if head is set, else 0.
+Function returns 1 if head SignalSubObj is set, else 0.

 Signalling flag OR_NOSPEEDREDUCTION